 The University of Oviedo, one of the oldest universities in Spain, was founded in 1574 and began teaching classes in 1608.
 The University has been offering language and culture classes for international students since 1978.
 University of Oviedo staff from the Las Casa de las Lenguas will arrange all student accommodations and land travel for the duration of the program.

 Students will live with a Spanish host family, which will offer them the unique opportunity to strengthen their language skills and learn about Spanish life.
 Host families will provide students with room and full board for the duration of the program.
-Breakfast and lunch are provided by host families and during excursions.
+Breakfast, lunch and dinner are provided by host families and during excursions.

 Oviedo is an ideal place to be immersed in the Spanish language and culture.
 Oviedo is a town of medieval origin, located in Northern Spain, the region of Asturias.
 Oviedo offers visitors a breathtaking landscape of valleys and mountains, close proximity to Asturian beaches, and the tranquility characteristic of a small city in Spain.
 Asturias is one of the most distinctive regions in all of Spain; it is rich with pre-Romanesque art and architecture, gastronomical delights, and hospitable people.

 Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
 Travel might include visits to: